The Product Regulation and Liability Review: Spain

-However, this regulation will only apply to all product types in the absence of any specific existing regulation.
-Indeed, there are some specific products (i.e., food, cosmetics or medicines) that have specific safety regulation and sometimes need prior administrative approval to be put on the market.
+However, this regulation applies only to all product types in the absence of any specific existing regulation.
+Indeed, there are some specific products (i.e., food, cosmetics and medicines) that have specific safety regulations and sometimes need prior administrative approval to be put on the market.

 Likewise, AECOSAN will be competent provided that there is no specific body in charge of the safety of specific products (such as the Spanish Agency of Medicines and Medical Devices).